ilmanzo/suse_presentations/introduction_to_ansible/introduction_to_ansible.md

 - Agentless (only needs Python on remote host)
 - Only requires SSH
 - Push based
+- Long history and big community of contributors

 ---
 ## A bit of history

 - The term "ansible" was coined by Ursula K. Le Guin in her 1966 novel Rocannon's World, and refers to fictional instantaneous communication systems.
 It was also used in the science fiction novel [Ender's Game](https://en.wikipedia.org/wiki/Ender%27s_Game)

-- The Ansible tool was developed by Michael DeHaan, the author of the provisioning server application Cobbler and co-author of the Fedora Unified Network Controller (Func) framework for remote administration.
+- The Ansible tool was developed in 2012 by Michael DeHaan, the author of the provisioning server application Cobbler and co-author of the Fedora Unified Network Controller (Func) framework for remote administration.

 - Ansible, Inc. (originally AnsibleWorks, Inc.) was the company founded in 2013 by DeHaan, Timothy Gerla, and Saïd Ziouani to commercially support and sponsor Ansible.

-- Red Hat acquired Ansible in October 2015.
+- Red Hat acquired Ansible Inc. in October 2015.
 Legal note: Ansible is a registered trademark of Red Hat / IBM and is GPLv2 licensed without copyright assignment.

 ---
-# Idempotency
+# The Idempotency Concept

-Configure systems using shell script can be simple and effective, but:
+Configuring systems using shell script can be simple and effective, but:
-- complex logic to follow
+- require to follow complex logic
-- env variables scoping rules
+- hard to grasp env variables scoping rules
-- portability issues between distributions or operating system
+- portability issues between distro and/or operating systems
-- they are not repeatable (e.g. **idempotent**)
+- they are not repeatable (e.g. **idempotent**).

-### With Ansible we solve this problem by writing the final destination state we want to reach; the tool makes only the necessary changes.
+With Ansible we solve this problem by writing the final destination state we want to reach; the tool makes only the necessary changes.
+Let's see an example.

 ---
 ### Idempotency example #1

+We want to add a specific user to a system.
+Imperative way:

 ```bash
 $ adduser / useradd -b -u -d -G ...